 Also known as the sheba mini yak, this Guinea pig has a long, dense coat that appears somewhat out of control.
 These Guinea pigs needs daily grooming to keep their coat healthy.
 These Guinea pigs are known for being very intelligent, curious and docile and make lovely, if high maintenance, pets.
 The breed was created in Australia where it's known as the "bad hair day" cavy.

 Similar in looks to the Baldwin, this is another hairless Guinea pig.
 They do have some hair on their bodies, around their feet, legs, back and around their nose.
 Like hairless breeds of cats, these Guinea pigs are susceptible to skin infections, irritations and damage because their lack of fur leaves the skin unprotected.
 You also need to be sure to have soft bedding material for them in their cages that won't hurt their skin, as well as be diligent about regular cage cleaning.
 Like the Baldwin, they also need a higher-energy diet due to their metabolism.

 So Many Guinea Pig Breed Choices

-You might find it difficult to pick just one guinea pig with 13 breeds and so many coat types and color choices to choose from, but that's all right.
-These adorable animals are also social creatures and can be kept in small groups of the same gender in most cases.
+You might find it difficult to pick just one Guinea pig with all these breeds and so many coat types and color choices to choose from.
+If you can't pick just one, realize these adorable animals are also social creatures and can be kept in small groups of the same gender in most cases.
 Start out with one from your favorite breed and then consider getting a friend to keep your pet company.
 Their playful antics will surely keep you entertained.